bhstoller/AgeTransform-VAE/README.md

 ### Summary of Work
 <p align="justify">
-We successfully implemented an age-conditioned β-VAE for disentangling latent age factors in face images.
+We successfully implemented an age-conditioned VAE for disentangling latent age factors in face images.
 We addressed data imbalance, optimized the model architecture, and achieved realistic age transformation simulations.
 </p>

 ### Key Findings
 <p align="justify">
-Our work highlights the effectiveness of β-VAEs for controlled attribute manipulation in facial images.
+Our work highlights the effectiveness of cnditional VAEs for controlled attribute manipulation in facial images.
 The age-conditioned loss function and careful hyperparameter tuning were crucial for achieving high-quality results.
 </p>

 ### Future Work